torognes/swarm/README.md

-  similarities with other clustering methods (e.g., [Huse et al, 2010](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2909393/)). **swarm**'s novelty is its iterative growth process and the use of sequence abundance values to delineate OTUs.
-Swarm properly delineates large OTUs (high recall), while being able to distinguish OTUs with as little as two differences between their centers (high precision).
+  similarities with other clustering methods (e.g., [Huse et al, 2010](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2909393/)). **swarm**'s novelty is its iterative growth process and the use of sequence abundance values to delineate OTUs. **swarm** properly delineates large OTUs (high recall), and can distinguish OTUs with as little as two differences between their centers (high precision).

 **swarm** uses a local clustering threshold (*d*), not a global clustering threshold like other algorithms do.
 Users may be tempted